GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 #### You will also (temporarily) need your usual computer (Windows, Mac or Linux) ####

 #### Assemble your Raspberry Pi ####
-The instructions in the included Quick-Start Guide (https://www.canakit.com/pi) are fairly good but the YouTube video at https://www.youtube.com/watch?v=7rcNjgVgc-I is excellent.
+The instructions in the included Quick-Start Guide (https://www.canakit.com/pi) are good but the video at https://www.youtube.com/watch?v=7rcNjgVgc-I is excellent.
 First time assembly is likely to take half an hour but could be done in ten minutes once you know what you are doing.

-#### If you have a monitor and a mouse, the provided NOOBS MicroSD card can be used to test that the Raspberry Pi is functioning correctly #### This step is not necessary but is STRONGLY recommended if you have the necessary equipment.
+#### If you have a monitor and a mouse, the provided NOOBS MicroSD card can be used to test that the Raspberry Pi is functioning correctly
+#### This step is not necessary but is STRONGLY recommended if you have the necessary equipment. ####

-#### To install Ubuntu 20.04.02, follow the instructions at https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview ####
+#### To install Ubuntu 20.04.02 on the MicroSD card, follow the instructions at https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview
 1. Insert MicroSD card into the USB reader provided with your Raspberry Pi and then into your usual computer's USB port
 2. Download the Imager
 3. Run the Imager